The General Assembly and the Board of Directors constitute the CORES governing bodies.

 The functions entrusted to the Board of Directors consist mainly of controlling CORES’ activity as well as defining its general policy and preparing budgets and action plans.

-The Board of Directors adopts its agreements by simple majority, although the Ministry for the Ecological Transition may exercise its veto power through CORES’s Chairman on any matter contrary to public interest.
+The Board of Directors adopts its agreements by simple majority, although the Ministry for the Ecological Transition and the Demographic Challenge may exercise its veto power through CORES’s Chairman on any matter contrary to public interest.

 The Chairman and the four directors appointed by the Ministry serve a five-year term, and they can be re-elected.
 Just as with the industry representatives, they are elected by the CORES members in a vote held during the General Assembly every five years.